People

 Sarah Bodor

-NAAEE’s Director of Policy & Affiliate Relations, Sarah Bodor comes from the Chesapeake Bay Foundation, where she held a number of program management and leadership positions throughout the organization.
+NAAEE’s Senior Director of Capacity Building, Sarah Bodor, comes from the Chesapeake Bay Foundation, where she held a number of program management and leadership positions throughout the organization.
 She worked closely with state education agencies in Maryland, Pennsylvania, and Virginia to develop and pilot standards-based curricula and provide teacher professional development.
 Her background also includes communications and fundraising.
-In 2008, she served as the writer of Maryland’s Children in Nature Plan, which resulted in passage of Maryland’s environmental high school graduation requirement.
+In 2008, she served as the writer of Maryland’s Children in Nature Plan, which resulted in the passage of Maryland’s environmental high school graduation requirement.

 Grace Charabati